amazon-connect/amazon-connect-streams/Documentation.md

 });
 ```
 This is a more generic form of `contact.complete()`.
 Use this for voice, chat, and task contacts to clear the contact
-when the contact is no longer actively being worked on (i.e. it's one of ERROR, ACW, MISSED, REJECTED).
+when the contact is no longer actively being worked on (i.e. it's one of ERROR, ENDED, MISSED, REJECTED).
 It works for both monitoring and non-monitoring connections.

 Optional success and failure callbacks can be provided to determine if the operation was successful.